-Applications for teacher training programmes need to be made through UCAS.
+All applications for our teacher training programmes need to be made through UCAS.
 Please search UCAS Teacher Training using “The Downs School” and the post code RG20 6AD or our UCAS provider code which is 236.
 This will show you the current programmes available in all schools across our partnership.

-We will of course consider applications from students in the last year of their studies; any offers made will be conditional based upon obtaining predicted degree classification.
+We will of course consider applications from you if you are in the last year of your studies; any offers made will be conditional based upon your obtaining predicted degree classification.

-We expect trainees to understand a little about how young people learn and understand something of the skills teachers need to be successful.
+We expect you to understand a little about how young people learn and know something about the skills teachers need to be successful.

-All trainees will be observed working with young people as part of the interview process and all interviews will be held in schools.
+You will be observed working with young people as part of the interview process.

 - GCSE – Applicants must hold a C grade or above in GCSE Maths and English.

 These qualifications must be gained before entry to the training programme.

 Applicants who have studied outside of the UK must check their qualifications with NARIC (National Academic Recognition Information Centre) before making an application and confirm their qualifications are of an equivalent level to UK GCSEs, A Levels and undergraduate degrees.